Loading...

 Immigration may be one of the most important issues in the 2024 campaign, but a newly released national survey by the Center for Applied Research in the Apostolate (CARA) suggests that it is unlikely to push the Catholic vote decisively in one direction.
 According to the survey results, most adult Catholics in the United States say the church informs their opinions about immigration at least “somewhat,” but only 19 percent say it informs their opinions “very much.”
 The poll showed that U.S. Catholics are divided on several aspects of immigration policy.
 For example, 43 percent said that current immigration levels should be decreased, compared with 23 percent who said immigration levels should be increased and 34 percent who said they should remain as they are now.

-The survey of 1,342 self-identified Catholics was conducted in December 2023, with results released last week by CARA.
+The survey of 1,342 self-identified Catholics was conducted in December 2023, with results released in late June by CARA.
 (The full report can be downloaded here.)
 Respondents were presented with four excerpts from three sources outlining church teachings on immigration, migrants and refugees—from the United States Conference of Catholic Bishops’ “Forming Consciences for Faithful Citizenship” document; the U.S.C.C.B.’s Catholic Ministries Serving Migrants and Refugees; and Pope Francis’ message for the 109th World Day of Migrants and Refugees in 2023.
 Majorities of respondents found all four of these excerpts to be “somewhat” or “very” reflective of the teachings of the Catholic Church, indicating an awareness of where the church stands on these issues.

 Fifty-five percent of respondents said that church teachings on migration, refugees and immigrants were “somewhat” or “very much” important to them personally.
 This was lower than the percentages who said that teachings related to marriage, care for the environment and abortion were important to them, but it was higher than the corresponding numbers for teachings about the death penalty, birth control and euthanasia.
 When asked the degree to which the Catholic faith informs their opinions about immigrants and refugees, 19 percent of respondents said it does “very much.”
 The largest group, 35 percent, said their faith “somewhat” informs their opinions on the topic, with 19 percent saying “only a little” and 27 percent saying “not very much.”